frankwnb/Collaborative-Perception-Datasets-for-Autonomous-Driving/README.md

   - **Benchmark for Collaborative Perception**: The paper provides a benchmark for 2D and 3D object detection, as well as multi-view collaborative perception tasks, demonstrating the effectiveness of V2X communication in improving detection accuracy and reducing sensor costs.

+### V2X-Real: A Large-Scale Dataset for Vehicle-to-Everything Cooperative Perception [[paper](https://arxiv.org/abs/2403.16034)] [~~code~~] [[project](https://mobility-lab.seas.ucla.edu/v2x-real)]

+- **Background and Motivation**
+The paper addresses the limitations in current autonomous driving datasets, specifically in Vehicle-to-Everything (V2X) cooperative perception.
+Existing datasets primarily focus on Vehicle-to-Vehicle (V2V) or Vehicle-to-Infrastructure (V2I) collaboration, but real-world V2X datasets with both multi-vehicle and infrastructure collaboration are scarce.
+The need for real-world data to improve V2X perception systems, particularly for handling occlusions and expanding the perception range, is the central motivation.

+- **Key Contributions**
+  - **Introduction of V2X-Real**: The first open, large-scale real-world dataset for V2X cooperative perception, featuring multi-modal sensing data from LiDAR and cameras.
+  - **Four Sub-Datasets**: Divided into Vehicle-Centric, Infrastructure-Centric, Vehicle-to-Vehicle, and Infrastructure-to-Infrastructure cooperative perception datasets, tailored for different collaboration modes.
+  - **Large-Scale Annotations**: Includes over 1.2 million annotated bounding boxes for 10 object categories, providing detailed data for multi-agent, multi-class cooperative 3D object detection tasks.
+  - **Comprehensive Benchmarks**: Provides benchmarks for state-of-the-art cooperative perception methods, enhancing research on V2X interaction in complex urban environments.
+  - **High-Density Traffic Data**: Collected in challenging urban environments with dense traffic, making it suitable for testing cooperative perception algorithms in real-world scenarios.

+### DeepAccident: A Motion and Accident Prediction Benchmark for V2X Autonomous Driving [[paper](https://arxiv.org/abs/2304.01168)] [[code](https://github.com/tianqi-wang1996/DeepAccident)] [[project](https://deepaccident.github.io)]

+- **Background and Motivation**
+The paper introduces DeepAccident, the first large-scale V2X dataset designed for motion and accident prediction in autonomous driving.
+While existing datasets mainly focus on perception tasks, they lack real-world accident scenarios and safety evaluations.
+The motivation is to provide a comprehensive dataset that includes safety-critical scenarios and supports end-to-end motion and accident prediction tasks for autonomous driving.

+- **Key Contributions**
+  - **DeepAccident Dataset**: The first V2X dataset supporting motion and accident prediction, with 57K annotated frames and 285K annotated samples, offering a diverse range of accident scenarios.
+  - **End-to-End Accident Prediction**: A novel task that predicts the occurrence, timing, location, and involved vehicles or pedestrians in accidents using raw sensor data.
+  - **V2XFormer Model**: A baseline model demonstrating superior performance over single-vehicle models in motion and accident prediction, and 3D object detection tasks.
+  - **V2X Research for Safety**: Enables V2X-based research in perception and prediction, addressing the gap in safety-critical scenario evaluation for autonomous driving algorithms.

 ### Adver-City: Open-Source Multi-Modal Dataset for Collaborative Perception Under Adverse Weather Conditions[[paper](https://arxiv.org/abs/2410.06380)] [[code](https://github.com/QUARRG/Adver-City)] [[project](https://labs.cs.queensu.ca/quarrg/datasets/adver-city)]